sysdiglabs/terraform-provider-sysdig/website/docs/r/monitor_alert_v2_metric.md

 ## Import

-Prometheus Monitor alerts can be imported using the alert ID, e.g.
+Metric alerts can be imported using the alert ID, e.g.

 ```
 $ terraform import sysdig_monitor_alert_v2_metric.example 12345